AhmedEhab2022/alx-low_level_programming/0x09-static_libraries/README.md

-# Static Libraries

-Tasks:

-* libmy.a

-Create the static library libmy.a.

-* create_static_lib.sh
+# create_static_lib.sh

-A script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+* compile all .c files to object files
+* archive all object files in libarary called liball.a
+* indexes all object files